antmicro/farshow/README.md

 ```
 python3 example.py -i 127.0.0.1
 ```
 This will start the demonstration server, streaming to the server running on `127.0.0.1` on the default port (1100).
 By default, `/dev/video0` is taken as a stream source.

-You can find more information about avaible arguments in command-line help:
+You can find more information about available arguments in command-line help:
 ```
 python3 example.py --help
 ```

+Python streaming script is compatible with `farshow` application and they can be used together.

 ### Sending frames